apatel66/SampleCode/README.md

 ```
 3. Enter `ls` to view the various program folders.
 4. Enter `cd` + the folder name to go into the folder.
 The folders will all start with "USACO".
-   TIP: If you have typed enough characters, press `TAB` and the rest of the word will fill in given you are in the right
+   (Tip: If you have typed enough characters, press `Tab` and the rest of the word will fill in given you are in the right
-   directory.
+   directory)
 5. Enter `ls` to view the files inside the folder.
 There should be a c++ file, an input file and a textfile containing the
    output.
 For eaxmple, if I was in the `USACOChecker` folder, I would see `checker.cpp`, `checker.in`, and
    `checkerOutput.txt`.